laravel/docs/precognition.md

 > **Note**
 > A form input will only appear as valid or invalid once it has changed and a validation response has been received.

 Of course, you may also execute code in reaction to the response to the form submission.
 The form's `submit` function returns an Axios request promise.
-This provides a convenient way to access the response payload, reset the form inputs on successful submission, or handle a failed request:
+This provides a convenient way to access the response payload, reset the form's inputs on a successful form submission, or handle a failed request:

 ```js
 const submit = (e) => {